Trinity Center, California

 Trinity Center is a census-designated place (CDP) in Trinity County, California, United States.
 Trinity Center is located 29 mi north of Weaverville.
 It is home to Trinity Lake, a popular summer tourist destination.
 It is home to a store, Trinity Center Airport, a marina, a community church, several campgrounds, and several small resorts.

 Coffee Creek is close by.
 The ZIP code is 96091.
 Trinity Center sits at an elevation of 2390 ft.
 Its population is 198 as of the 2020 census, down from 267 from the 2010 census.

 History

 The original town of Trinity Center was established in 1851 as a stage stop for travelers headed further north and now lies beneath the lake, which came into existence after the construction of the Trinity River Dam in 1961.
 A handful of buildings were moved to the town's present day location, including the I.O.O.F. building and several residences.
-Trinity Center was a gold mining town, shown by the mine tailings left at the north end of the lake.
+Trinity Center was a gold mining town, as was shown by the mine tailings left at the north end of the lake.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 5.2 square miles (13.5 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 5.2 square miles (13.5 km^{2}), all land.